Solutions

 When starting a dropshipping business, it's important to use multiple suppliers to ensure that you have a steady stream of inventory.
 If you only use one supplier, there's always the risk that they'll run out of stock or go out of business, which would leave you with no products to sell.

-Another dropshipping mistake is not optimizing your Shopify store for search engine optimization (SEO).
-By optimizing your store, you’ll make it easier for potential customers to find your products and increase traffic to your store.
-There are a number of things you can do to optimize your store, including adding keywords to your product titles, writing optimized Shopify product descriptions, and categories, creating custom URLs for your products and adding high-quality images.
+Another dropshipping mistake is not optimizing your ecommerce store for search engine optimization.
+By optimizing your store, you'll make it easier for potential customers to find your products and increase traffic to your store.
+There are a number of things you can do to optimize your store, including adding relevant keywords to your product titles, writing optimized product descriptions, creating custom URLs for your products and adding high-quality images.

 Dropshipping is a competitive business, so it's important to have a marketing strategy in place to help you stand out from the competition.
 Your marketing strategy should include both online and offline methods of marketing, and you should tailor your strategy to fit your niche and target audience.